 Use them sparingly on Vase Centerpieces on Dining Tables.
 Only use them with the super tall vases, where the Vase Top Filler will not impede the guest interaction across-table.

 Such ideas of large Vase Top Fillers are a Flower Ball Bouquet or Ostrich Feathers.

 On Dining tables with smaller vases at eye level, perhaps a water filled vase with a single floating votive candle on top.
-Rest the candle wick below the edge of the Vase.
-The flame glows the vase material and is protected from wind.

 Remember to stock up on all the rechargeable batteries and chargers needed for the Vase Centerpieces.
 Have them all charged and ready to go.

 Cylinder Vase Centerpieces are the most versatile centerpiece!

 We have presented a plethora of elements, materials, and ideas!
 They may be mixed and matched.